 “So, what does your process look like?”

-The one question you should always ask.
-Because without a solid process, you’re simply fumbling your way through the pitch-black darkness, hoping that you end up somewhere.
+Because without having a solid process to rely on, you’re simply fumbling your way through the pitch-black darkness, hoping that you end up somewhere.

 But... is getting "somewhere" good enough for you?